Who planted the first burger flag in Vietnam? What’s the country’s faverout fast food? And who will come out as the real burger kings?

 Enter the golden arches

-With KFC having already done a lot of the leg work, the mid-noughties seemed prime time for other fast-food chains to enter the scene.
+With KFC having already done the leg work, the mid-noughties seemed prime for other fast-food chains to enter the scene.

 First was Jollibee, a Filipino chicken and burger chain.
 Then came South Korea’s Lotteria with their saucy Bulgogi and Teriyaki burgers.